-Grand Teton National Park / John D. Rockefeller, Jr., Memorial Parkway - In concert with restoring and perpetuating natural ecosystem functioning in the parks, restore and maintain the full range of natural structural and compositional characteristics of native habitats used by bison and elk, emphasizing the plant species diversity that native habitats would support.
+Grand Teton National Park / John D. Rocke-feller, Jr., Memorial Parkway - In concert with restoring and perpetuating natural ecosystem functioning in Grand Teton National Park and the parkway, restore and maintain the full range of natural structural and compositional characteristics of native habitats used by bison and elk, emphasizing the plant species diversity that native habitats would support.